Welcome to the Denver Chapter of Project Linus

 We have a variety of drop-off sites for finished blankets around the Denver metro area .
 These include:

 We are looking for more blanket drop offs in sites around town.
-Businesses make an ideal drop off location as they tend to be a more convenient for our blanket makers (blanketeers!)
-Please contact Karen if you have suggestions.
+Businesses make an ideal drop off location as they tend to be a more convenient for our blanket makers (blanketeers!) and bring potential customers through your doors.
+Please contact the number listed below if you have suggestions.
 Thanks!

 Project Linus is a 501(c)(3) non-profit organization.
 Monetary donations are tax deductible.
 Donation receipts are available for blankets and Items in Kind donations.
 Blanketeers should keep store receipts when buying supplies, because that is what the IRS uses to value the items, vs. what the value of the finished blanket might be.
 Please contact your tax preparer for specific questions.

 Each coordinator is responsible for fundraising to support their individual chapter.
-If a check is sent to our national headquarters in Bloomington, Illinois, it will be placed in a general fund and used nationally.
-Checks donated locally, will specifically help locally.
+If a check is sent to our national headquarters in Bloomington, Illinois, it will be placed in a general fund unless it is specifically marked “For Denver Chapter.”
 Checks should be made out to “Project Linus” and sent to Project Linus Denver Chapter, 20450 Oakbrook Lane, Parker, CO 80138.
 You can also go onto the national web site www.projectlinus.org and specifically request that your donations is used for the Denver chapter.

 To learn more about our national events and chapters, please visit